mikson022/mine-mate/README.md

 **WIP - Work In Progress**

 - Manage mining operations conveniently by clicking keys in the interactive console interface.
-- Fetch general statistics about the Monero network its prices.
+- Fetch general statistics about the Monero network and its prices.
 - Monitor pool mining statistics.
 - **WIP** View your miner and workers statistics and your (block) payments.
 - **WIP** Easy xmrig + monerod.org mining configuration.